Menu

 • Monaco’s traditional foods include barbagiuan, fougasse, socca, and stocafi.

 • Access to fresh, local produce and the sea has led to exceptional local cuisine.
 Monaco has many restaurants, and seafood is featured in many dishes.
-Daily eating habits reflect a Mediterranean heritage and French and Italian influences can be found in the local recipes.
+Daily eating habits reflect a Mediterranean heritage, and French and Italian influences can be found in the local recipes.

 • Breakfast is minimal, but lunch and dinner often have several courses.